UA-SRC-data/srpdio/src/modules/README.md

 - UO:0000187 percent
 - IAO:0000109 measurement datum

 The variables in `se_root_variables.csv` were organized and expanded to create `se_data_classes.csv` file is used to create a module with classes for information content entities from both EJS and ACS5.
+The module is stored in src/ontology/modules/se_data_classes.owl

 ##EJS module